bobmc-rmm/FlashTools/README.md

 <p>Part1 only needs to be run once after you change the $PNAME and $REV
 at the top of the script.
 Part2 can be repeated for flashing another identical phone.</p>

+<h4> Distros Differ</h4>

+<p>There are small differences between Debian spawns and Fedora which has it's own universe.
+For example, Ubuntu puts it's ~/.local path in ".profile".
+My setup.sh appends it's ~/android path to ".profile" when Ubuntu is running and that path extension is realized after restart.
+However, Fedora38 does not have a ".profile" so the script creates it.
+Another example:- Ubuntu has "bsdtar" installed by default.
+Fedora does not have that default so the script loads the bsdtar library.
+Ubuntu will report "unable to locate bsdtar" but the script continues without harm.</p>

+<p>I also tried Manjaro which is popular on DistroWatch.com.
+The setup.sh p2 stopped because fastboot
+hung.
+It connected the USB to unlock the phone but could not continue the next step.
+Fastboot is usually silent when it fails.
+After downloading the factory files it should do the flashing within three minutes.
+Any more time means it is broke.</p>

+<p>Debian and Mint will probably work with setup.sh but I did not test that use-case</p>

 ...